Simon Tay

-Simon Tay Seong Chee (戴尚志 (Dài Shàngzhì)) is a Singaporean lawyer and legal academic who served as a Nominated Member of Parliament between 1997 and 2003.
+Simon Tay Seong Chee (born 4 January 1961) is a Singaporean lawyer and legal academic who served as a Nominated Member of Parliament between 1997 and 2003.

 Early life and education

 Tay was born on 4 January 1961 in Singapore.
 His father, Tay Seow Huah, was a senior civil servant.

 Tay graduated from the National University of Singapore in 1986 with a Bachelor of Laws with honours degree.
 During his time as an undergraduate, Tay served as the president of the NUS Students' Union for three terms.

 In 1993, Tay went on to pursue a Master of Laws degree at Harvard University as a Fulbright Scholar.
 There, he won the Laylin Prize in 1994 for the best graduate paper in Public International Law.

 Career

 1986–1995

 From 1986 to 1991, Tay began his career as a lawyer with Shook Lin & Bok, Advocates & Solicitors.
 There, he specialised in corporate litigation, advising corporate clients, including major banks and property companies.

 In 1989, Tay was also a columnist for The Sunday Times newspaper for two years.
 In 1991, Tay started the Singapore Volunteers Overseas (now Singapore International Volunteers) with the Singapore International Foundation, which recruits young volunteers to provide technical assistance in developing countries.

 In 1995, Tay was on the board of directors of the non-governmental, Singapore Environment Council.
 He remained on the board for eight years.